 But for e-commerce to really thrive, the logistics network still represents a challenge, particularly in terms of warehousing and distribution infrastructure.
 “Logistics is not an isolated activity or just part of the business; it directly impacts the entire operation and the bottom profit,” Andrés Birlain, CEO of Rivus Material Handling, told MBN.

 Ensuring smooth delivery, managing the digital infrastructure and protecting supply chain channels are the main challenges that many grocery retailers had to deal with in the past year.
 According to McKinsey & Company, almost half of UK shoppers state they would not return to old buying patterns even after all the restrictions are lifted.
 Even prior to the pandemic, the industrial real estate market was already nearly running at full gas.
 E-commerce alone accounted for 16 percent of total leasing in 2020, according to JLL reports.
-“The pandemic sent shockwaves to the supply chain, forcing retailers to look at how they track and stock inventory,” said Mehtab Randhawa, Director, and Kelsey Rogers, Senior Analyst of JLL Industrial Research in a statement.
+“The pandemic sent shockwaves to the supply chain, forcing retailers to look at how they track and stock inventory,” said Mehtab Randhawa, Director, and Kelsey Rogers, Senior Analyst of JLL Industrial Research in a statement for Supply Chain Management Review.
 Distributors are having an increasingly difficult time finding warehouses and distribution centers.
 In addition, product demand is only expected to continue growing in 2021, which proves beneficial to industrial states and companies.

 Among the winners of the pandemic in terms of industrial activity are regions like Toluca, Cuautitlan, Tultitlan and Tepozotlan, which remained at the forefront of industrial real estate investment.
 Toluca, for instance, combines the presence of private and public industrial parks.
 Companies like Prologis and Parks, which both have national coverage and extensive experience in the market, are the main drivers of this real estate development, reported the Real Estate Platform Solili.